samjaninf/OFN-User-Guide---Master/open-food-network-userguide.md

 ## How to use this guide

 **User Help Sheets**
-This guide is structured into 'Model Specific Guides' which will point you in the right direction, depending on how you want to use the OFN.
+This guide is structured into 'Model Specific Guides' which will point you in the right direction, depending on who you are (producer, co-op, farmer's market etc.) and how you want to use the OFN (visibility, selling or trading).

 **Advanced features **
 Already set-up?
 Check out some of the OFN’s more advanced features and learn how to make your OFN account work best for you.